Fields of moduli of three-point G-covers with cyclic p-Sylow, II: Proof of the Main Theorem

 \subsection{The case $\tau = 2$}

 If there are exactly two branch points with prime-to-$p$ branching index, then $f$ has bad reduction ($f$ cannot have good reduction because it will have a branch point with $p$ dividing the branching index).
 We use the notation of \S\ref{Sstable}.
+In particular, $f^{st}: Y^{st} \to X^{st}$ is the stable model of $f$ and $\ol{f}: \ol{Y} \to \ol{X}$ is the stable reduction.

-\begin{prop} Assume $f: Y \to X$ is a three-point $G$-cover defined over $\ol{K_0}$ where $G$ has a cyclic $p$-Sylow subgroup $P$ with $m_G=|N_G(P)/Z_G(P)| = 2.$ Suppose that two of the three branch points of $f$ have prime-to-$p$ branching index.
-Then the stable model of $f$ can be defined over a tame extension $K$ of $K_{\nu}$.
+\begin{prop} Assume $f: Y \to X$ is a three-point $G$-cover defined over $\ol{K_0}$ where $G$ has a cyclic $p$-Sylow subgroup $P$ of order $p^n$ with $m_G=|N_G(P)/Z_G(P)| = 2.$ Suppose that two of the three branch points of $f$ have prime-to-$p$ branching index.
+Then the stable model of $f$ can be defined over a tame extension $K$ of $K_n$.
 In particular, $f$ can be defined over $K$.
-Thus the field of moduli of $f$ relative to $K_0$ is contained in a tame extension of $K_{\nu}$. \end{prop}
+Thus the field of moduli of $f$ relative to $K_0$ is contained in a tame extension of $K_n$. \end{prop}

 \begin{proof} We know that $\ol{X}$ must have two primitive tails, and Corollary \ref{Chalfsigma} shows that there are no new tails.
 The effective ramification invariant for each of the primitive tails is $\frac{1}{2}$ by the vanishing cycles formula (\ref{Evancycles}).
 Then the strong auxiliary cover $f^{str}: Y^{str} \to X$ is a three-point $\ints/p^{\nu} \rtimes \ints/2$-cover, for some $\nu \leq n$.